 French country architecture and design draw inspiration from nature.
 Accordingly, French country homes tend to blend in with their surroundings.
 Some distinguishing characteristics of French country architecture and style include:

 French country homes typically have a simple stone or brick facade.
 Because symmetry is a key element in many French styles—from French-style gardens to French Colonial style—the facade is usually flat.

 A Tall, Sloping Roof

-Many styles of French homes feature extremely tall, sloping roofs that are hipped—meaning, all four corners of the roof point towards the ground.
-French country roofs are tiled with clay, barrel-shaped tiles that are overlapped to create a tiered effect, and come in red, brown, or beige.
+Many styles of French homes feature extremely tall, sloping roofs that are hipped—meaning all four corners of the roof point toward the ground.
+French country roofs are tiled with clay, barrel-shaped tiles that are overlapped to create a tiered effect, and they come in red, brown, or beige.

 Tall, Rectangular Windows

-Adding to the provincial style of French country homes, many homes feature two chimneys—one on each side of the house.
+Many French country homes feature two chimneys—one on each side of the house for symmetry.

 Although some French country homes may feature exposed wooden beams, many have wood-planked ceilings that are painted white to match the smooth, plaster interior walls.

 Natural wood flooring laid in a parquet or herringbone pattern was extremely popular in traditional French country homes, and it continues to be a popular pick today.
 Aside from wood, limestone was also a common flooring choice.